colevfrank/colevfrank/README.md

 Among other things, I'm interested in:
 1. NLP
+2. causal inference
-2. information retrieval
+3. information retrieval
-3. representation theory
+4. representation theory
-4. interpretability
+5. interpretability

 (in no particular order)